 The room and amenities

-The Kempinski hotel has 342 rooms, suites and villas spread over 3 buildings.
+The Kempinski hotel has 342 rooms, suites, and villas spread over 3 buildings.
 The resort is designed so that all rooms have a view of the Dead Sea.
-We had opted for a superior room and our king sized bed was separated from the kid’s queen bed by a half wall.
-The bathroom had a full sized shower and a very large tub on the opposite side.
+We had opted for a superior room and our king-sized bed was separated from the kid’s queen bed by a half wall.
+The bathroom had a full-sized shower and a very large tub on the opposite side.
 We were on the bottom floor and when we opened the double doors to our terrace we could hear the serene sound of the sea lapping against the shore.
 The children quickly ran to the fridge and were instantly hungry when they saw the complimentary snacks and chocolate bars.
-Since we were about to head to lunch, they had to settle for the for the complimentary fruit with the promise of a treat for dessert if they ate all of their lunch.
+Since we were about to head to lunch, they had to settle for the complimentary fruit with the promise of a treat for dessert if they ate all of their lunch.